spamty/standalone/CONFIG.md

 # Spamty standalone - configuration

-Edit the `email.php` file with a text editor to adjust the following settings.
+Edit the `spamty.php` file with a text editor to adjust the following settings.

 ## information to protect